XTLS/Xray-examples/Serverless-for-Iran/README.md

 # Serverless with MitM for Iran (Xray-core v25.2+)

-same as "serverless for iran" but using h2c(doh domain fronting) for dns and MitM for these services that support domain fronting:
+same as "serverless for Iran" but using h2c(doh domain fronting) for dns and MitM for these services that support domain fronting:
 * youtube
 * x
 * reddit